medhasvini/medhasvini/README.md

 - 👋 Hi, We are @medhasvini
-- 👀 We create services to solve/reduce our problems
+- 👀 We create products and services to solve/reduce our problems
-- 🌱 We are enthusiastic and passionate
+- 🌱 We are agroup of enthusiastic and passionate people
 - 💞️ We love coding, eating and travelling